AnanthaRajuC/anantharajuc.github.io/_posts/2021-02-16-Bookshelf.markdown

 #### Modern Philosophy (Work/Life/Business)

 1. The Almanack of Naval Ravikant: A Guide to Wealth and Happiness by Eric Jorgenson **
+2. Be a Work in Progress: And Other Things I'd Like to Tell My Younger Self by John Cena, Valeria Petrone (Illustrations)

 #### Poetry